What is A/B Testing? A Beginner's Guide

 • You can control several metrics of the tests from the coding environment directly.

-In a nutshell, the client-side approach is a great pick for digital marketers, as there is no requirement for advanced technical skills.
+If you're a digital marketer, you're in luck.
+The client-side approach is a total cinch – no advanced technical expertise is required.
 The teams can expect faster test results as well as a short period of experimenting.

-On the other hand, server-side testing consists of core technical and complicated resources.
-The experimentation is remarkably powerful and scalable.
+On the other hand, server-side testing consists of core technical resources.
+With experimental procedures at play, the door to boundless opportunity swings wide open.

 Do‘s and Don’ts of A/B Testing